Skip to content

 Parabens have been popular for years because:

-- they work effectively even at low concentrations,
+• they are effective at low concentrations,

-- have a broad spectrum of antimicrobial activity,
+• they have a broad spectrum of antimicrobial activity,

-- are stable in various pH ranges,
+• they are stable in various pH ranges,

-- rarely cause allergic reactions.
+• they rarely cause allergic reactions.

-Propanediol - what is it and why has it become one of the safest ingredients in natural cosmetics?
+Propanediol - what it is and why it has become one of the safest ingredients in natural cosmetics?

-Where does the bad reputation of parabens come from?
+Where did parabens' bad reputation come from?

-Reports of estrogen-like effects
+Reports of estrogen-like activity

-Key facts that are often omitted in media coverage:
+Key facts often omitted in media coverage:

-- this effect is many times weaker than that of natural estrogens,
+• this effect is many times weaker than that of natural estrogens,

 Ayurvedic cosmetics without parabens